- Publication 908 - Introductory Material

 TAS works to resolve large-scale problems that affect many taxpayers.
 If you know of one of these broad issues, please report it to us at IRS.gov/SAMS.

 TAS also has a website, Tax Reform Changes , which shows you how the new tax law may change your future tax filings and helps you plan for these changes.
-The information is categorized by tax topic in the order of the IRS Form 1040.
-Go to TaxChanges.us for more information.
+The information is categorized by tax topic in the order of the IRS Form 1040 or 1040-SR. Go to TaxChanges.us for more information.

 LITCs are independent from the IRS.
 LITCs represent individuals whose income is below a certain level and need to resolve tax problems with the IRS, such as audits, appeals, and tax collection disputes.
 In addition, clinics can provide information about taxpayer rights and responsibilities in different languages for individuals who speak English as a second language.
 Services are offered for free or a small fee.
 To find a clinic near you, visit TaxpayerAdvocate.IRS.gov/LITCmap or see IRS Publication 4134, Low Income Taxpayer Clinic List.